Does Home Insurance Cover Decks and Patios?

 Wind and Hail Damage

-Severe storms that cause hail damage or high winds that tear apart deck boards or a patio cover are generally covered named perils.
+Severe storms that cause hail damage are covered as named perils, as are high winds strong enough to tear off deck boards or a patio cover.
 Tornado and hurricane-related wind damage may also be covered, depending on your policy and location.

 Lightning Strikes